scottyab/rootbeer/README.md

 ## Disclaimer and limitations!

-One way to think about root checking is that **root==<insert your deity here>**, so there's no 100% guaranteed way to check for root!
+One way to think about root checking is that **root==god**, so there's no 100% guaranteed way to check for root!
 Please treat the results of this library as an *indication* of root together with other factors which will vary depending on your usecase rather than basing your whole security posture on the result.
 A more robust solution would be to use [Google Play Integrity API](https://developer.android.com/google/play/integrity) this will verify requests from your app are coming from your unmodified app binary, installed by Google Play, running on a genuine Android device (i.e not rooted).

-Rootbeer can be by-passed, there's several articles that illustrate how to do this. [here](https://medium.com/secarmalabs/bypassing-androids-rootbeer-library-part-1-a5f93918660d) one we found with a quick google search.
+Rootbeer can be bypassed, there's several articles that illustrate how to do this. [here](https://medium.com/secarmalabs/bypassing-androids-rootbeer-library-part-1-a5f93918660d) one we found with a quick Google search.

 ### Background